logzly. Side Hustle Remote

 Set up an email sequence

 Use Mailchimp’s free plan to send a welcome email after someone pays, followed by a “tips” email a week later.
-This keeps you top‑of‑mind and opens the door for upsells.
+This keeps you top‑of‑mind and follows the 30‑day side‑hustle roadmap.

 Use a scheduling link